Gjorgji-Noveski/Intelligent-System-for-general-recommendations/README.md

  ## Folder explanations
 - research_papers - > Folder containing subfolders of research paper categories.
 For instance, it may contain 3 folders named, Medicine, Physics, Bioinformatics, and inside each of these folders will be the corresponding scientific papers for that given category.
+Some scientific papers are already provided to be used as an example.

 - training_and_testing_data -> Contains binary files that will be used to train and evaluate the NER models.
 These binary files are created using the convertToTrainTestData.py script.